lucasportilho/lucasportilho/README.md

 - 👋 Hi, I’m @lucasportilho
 - 👀 I’m interested in technology (general), front-end development, journalism and animation
 - 🌱 I’m currently learning HTML5 and CSS3
-- 💞️ I’m looking to collaborate on dev teachers, open source projects and NGOs
+- 💞️ I’m looking to collaborate with dev teachers, open source projects and NGOs
 - 📫 How to reach me by e-mail: correio.portilho@gmail.com or phone: +5532984196944

 <!---